All Episodes

 And in America, most clinics will not allow someone who's on public assistance of any form to serve as a surrogate.

-And so her her surrogate, Rebecca Smith was, you know, a middle, a middle class woman, right?
+And so her surrogate, Rebecca Smith, was a middle class woman, right?

-Who was working as a bank manager, you know, making enough money to support her and her son.
+Who was working as a bank manager, making enough money to support her and her son.

-Even though like someone's mental class, like a bank manager, I mean, it doesn't mean that you that you don't need money.
+Even though like someone's middle class, like a bank manager, I mean, it doesn't mean that you don't need money.

 Like a lot of people who are working in those capacities may not be poor on public assistance, but they're kind of living paycheck to paycheck or something remotely similar to it.